msbey-cyber/Azure-Active-Directory/Access-Packages-Lifecycle-Governance-Lab.md

 ---

 ## 🧭 Objective
-Demonstrate how to govern user access in Microsoft Entra ID (Azure AD) by creating a catalog, defining access packages, adding resources, and configuring approval and expiration policies to automate the identity lifecycle.
+Demonstrate how to govern user access in Microsoft Entra ID (Azure AD) by creating a catalog, defining access packages, adding resources, and<br> configuring approval and expiration policies to automate the identity lifecycle.

 ---